andrewbeach/clj-shoeboxed-api/README.md

 ### OAuth

-The authorization namespace has helper functions for obtaining an API access token after having the user authenticate (and thus provide an authentication code).
+The authorization namespace has helper functions for obtaining an API access token after having the user authenticate (and thus return an authentication code).

 ### API Endpoints

 The api namespace contains functions for each Shoeboxed api endpoint, and they are named to match the HTTP API endpoints.

+**NOTE**: currently, only get endpoints are implemented.

-For example, all `/account/{account_id}/xxx` HTTP endpoints have corresponding functions of the form `<verb>-account-xxx` that take the account id as a parameter, along with an access token and options.
+For example, all `/account/{account_id}/xxx` HTTP endpoints have corresponding functions of the form `<verb>-account-xxx` that take the account id as a parameter, along with a client and options.

 The options are added directly to the query params for a GET request.

-So, GET `/account/{account_id}/categories?foo=bar` becomes `(get-account-categories access-token account-id {:foo "bar"})`.
+So, GET `/account/{account_id}/categories?foo=bar` becomes `(get-account-categories account-id client {:foo "bar"})`.

-The order of arguments of these functions is intentional:

-- the first argument is always the access-token so that the functions can be partially applied for a given user's authentication context.
-- the second argument, for qualified routes like `accounts/{account_id}`, is that qualification variable (account id in this case), so that functions could be further applied for the local account context.
-- an options parameter can be passed in containing key-value pairs matching the Shoeboxed API options for that endpoint.
-Options will be merged into pre-defined options in many cases.
-Ex: get-account-receipts merges its options parameter with `{:type "receipts"}`, so that, in addition to the given options, the result is also limited to receipts.
+To make API Endpoints, `client` must have a valid token at `:access-token`.

-All of these functions return the body of the endpoint's response.
-For those endpoints that return a more complex body, the relevant part will be returned.
+All of these functions return the body of the endpoint's response as a clojure data structure; otherwise, the returned data exactly matches the response body declared by the HTTP API.

-For example, `account/*/documents` endpoints will return the `:documents` part of the body response, rather than the raw body (which contains other metadata, like a document count).

-The function `get-endpoint` can always be used directly to get any endpoint and the raw response if that additional information is desired; I don't see this as a common use-case, so contact me if you disagree, and I can rethink the design.

 ### Receipt